TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 4 - Super Metrics/4.4.4-advanced-examples/_index.md

 weight: 40
 ---

 This is where you vrealize the full capability of super metric.
-It’s actually a programming language that gets executed as a straight line.
-That means it can’t loop.
+It's actually a programming language that gets executed as a straight line.
+That means it can't loop.

 ## Tools Status

 **Use Case:** check the VM Tools running status.
 If it is running, return the value of OS uptime, else return the value zero.

-In this example, we’re combining **where** clause and **If Then Else**.
+In this example, we're combining **where** clause and **If Then Else**.

 ```text
 count( ${this, metric=summary|guest|toolsRunningStatus, where= (!($value contains 'Not Running'))}) != 0